 But what if that intruder is almost impossible to find?

-Super tiny pathogens called mycoplasma – the smallest known microorganisms that self-replicate — elude the immune system.
-These amorphous little creatures can change their shape to appear and disappear at will (sort of like jellyfish), concealing themselves within body tissues and body fluids, and becoming very difficult to track down.
+Super tiny pathogens called mycoplasma elude the immune system.
+They are the smallest known microorganisms that self-replicate.
+These amorphous creatures can change their shape to appear and disappear at will.
+Mycoplasma can even conceal themselves within body tissues and fluids, which makes them very difficult to track down.

-Because they don’t carry any antigenic markers that the immune system can recognize and attack, their presence isn’t revealed by blood tests used to detect disease.
+But they don’t carry any antigenic markers that the immune system can recognize and attack.
+This means their presence isn’t revealed by blood tests used to detect disease.
 They can also re-emerge from their hiding places inside cells once the coast is clear.

-Other helpful therapies include feeding novel proteins, a rotating diet, Omega-3 oils (I prefer plant based or krill oil) and the amino acid L-glutamine.
-A Chinese herbal supplement, Po Chai, is readily available from Chinese food stores or online, and is excellent in treating the acute diarrhea phase.
+I also recommend Chinese herbal supplement, Po Chai, which is readily available from Chinese food stores or online.
+It’s excellent in treating the acute diarrhea phase.